 SproutEd

-We build school vegetable gardens and teach lessons during the school day, year-round, that educate students in nutrition, cooking, plant science, ecology, and food systems.
+We build school food and pollinator gardens and teach lessons during the school day, year-round, that educate students in gardening, nutrition, cooking, plant science, ecology, and food systems.
 Our curriculum is experiential and hands-on, offering students a fun, engaging way to apply and develop their academic and social emotional skills.
-Our experienced school garden program managers also work with school food service departments to bring fresh vegetables into cafeterias, and collaborate with other school community partners to support health and wellness initiatives in schools.
+Our experienced garden educators also work with school food service departments to promote fresh vegetables in cafeterias, and collaborate with other school community partners to support wellness and environmental initiatives in schools.

 -Parent of SproutEd student